 Moreover, fats from olives and avocados offer many additional health benefits.
 For example, they support saturation, protect the skin from UV radiation, or help prevent cancer.

-List of Foods With Healthy Omega-3 Fats
+Healthy Omega-3 Fats

 - Cod liver